 Among different types of nail shapes, Kylie Jenner's go-to Insta-worthy manicure, oval nails look great on longer lengths.
-They are also a slimmer and more feminine shape when compared to round and square shapes.
-Distinctive in their look, because the tip is soft and blunt, they can make your hands look longer.
+They are also slimmer and more feminine shape when compared to round and square shapes.
+They are distinctive in their look - since the tip is soft and blunt, they can make your hands look longer.
 Oval shapes look flattering on wide nail beds and are the popular choice to display nail art on.
 Check the orbit nails latest manicure trend for oval nails.

 5. Squoval nails

 As the name suggests, squoval nails are a combination of square and oval nail shapes.
 It combines the stylish length of oval nails with the contoured edges of square shapes but makes it softer in appearance.
 Also known as the soft square, this shape is also easy to maintain and is universally flattering to everyone.

 The ballerina shape can be done with both naturally long, sturdy nails and faux, acrylic ones.
 Also known as coffin nails, the shape is similar to stiletto nails, but with a much approachable, squared-off tip.
 The name comes from ballerina slippers or the slightly more gothic inspiration of being shaped like a coffin.
 If you like maintaining long nails and are looking for an eye-catching shape, this is the one to pick between different type of shaped nails.